swerfel/privacy-quiz/README.md

+# Privacy Quiz
+## Description
+This is the client for a simple online game inspired by the board game Privacy.
+It was played during the pandemic in socializing events.

+The server can be found in this repo: https://github.com/swerfel/privacy-quiz-server

+Pay attention: this project is not maintained.
+Most dependencies are outdated.

-# Getting Started with Create React App
+# Default-"Getting Started with Create React App"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).